p-jbarbosa/svg-component/README.md

 * Developer - Webdetails
 * Version - 1.0
 * Released - n/a
-- Dependencies - CDE, CDF and CDA?
+- Dependencies - CDE, CDF and CDA
 - Licence - MPL 2.0
 - Stage - Unstable and unsupported branch, not recommended for production use.